protoman92/CompleteRedux.swift/README.md

 - Prop injection for a Redux-compatible view/view controller;
 - A side effect model (Saga) to handle asynchronous work;

-For a deeper look into how this works, check out the sample app and some articles I wrote:
+For a deeper look into how this works, check out the [full documentation](https://protoman92.github.io/ReactiveRedux-Swift/), the repository sample app and some articles I wrote:

 - [Redux for Swift (Part 1): The Basics](https://medium.com/@swiften.svc/redux-for-swift-part-1-the-basics-842278cf4b93)
 - [Redux for Swift (Part 2): Automatic Subscription](https://medium.com/@swiften.svc/redux-for-swift-part-2-automatic-subscription-954a7c241c39)